axibase/atsd-use-cases/how-to/kafka/brokers-monitoring/README.md

 The sandbox container includes both ATSD and [Axibase Collector](https://github.com/axibase/axibase-collector/blob/master/jobs/docker.md) instances.

-The Collector instance installed in the sandbox container will be used to retrieve Kafka statistics using JMX and store them in ATSD.
+The Collector instance installed in the sandbox container is used to retrieve Kafka statistics using JMX and store them in ATSD.

 Wait until the sandbox is initialized and 'All applications started.' message is displayed.